mrbusche/backseatfan.com/_posts/2010-08-03-brett-favre-to-retire-again.md

   </p>

   <p>
     I won't believe that Favre is fully retired until he signs the papers and ships them in.
-Even when he does that there is still a small chance he will get the itch and want to come back.<br /> So let's redefine retirement for Favre&#8230; He Needs to send his retirement papers in, and be retired for 2 season in order for me to consider him retired.
+Even when he does that there is still a small chance he will get the itch and want to come back.<br /> So let's redefine retirement for Favre?
+He Needs to send his retirement papers in, and be retired for 2 season in order for me to consider him retired.
   </p>

   <p>